Yay, a new round-up of super awesome activities for boys.

 Plus, and this is important: Don’t forget that Exploring Leads to Learning.
 The article includes ideas for different ages.
 Make this a priority.

-I have gathered these activities together in hopes of inspiring some unplugged time with your boys.
+I have gathered these unplugged activities for boys together in hopes of inspiring some screen-free time with your boys.
 I hope you all have fun learning, playing and being together.

 Our time with our boys is brief, let’s make the most of it.